ellaisys/aws-cognito/README.md

 ## Support us

-EllaiSys is a web and consulting agency specialized in Cloud Computing (AWS and Azure), DevOps, and Product Engneering.
-We specialize into LAMP and Microsoft stack development.
-You'll find an overview of what we do [on our website](https://ellaisys.com).
+EllaiSys was a web and consulting agency specialized in Cloud Computing (AWS and Azure), DevOps, and Product Engneering.
+We closed our professional services offerings from Oct 2021, however the team continues to support the open source projects as our commitment towards the community.
+Anyone interested to support the development is welcome.

 ## License